Updated: Mar 1

 Carnival starts with an ancient tradition called "Jueves Lardero" (Fat Thursday).
 On that day people, specially children, go to the country and take a picnic with the foods that won't be allowed during lent and lots of other tasty treats.
 There is a saying "Jueves Lardero, pan, chorizo y huevo", which means "Fat Thursday, bread, Spanish sausage and egg", which is what traditionally people will eat that day.
 It is the most fantastic day and lots of fun.

-This year (2019) "Jueves Lardero" starts on the 28th of February.
-You are still in time to join in the celebrations if you fancy.
+This year (2022) "Jueves Lardero" was on the 24th of February.
+The date changes every year, if you want to celebrate next year it is on the 16th of February 2023.
 Just pack a nice picnic with your favourite food and head off to a nice country spot.

 You can find more information on Jueves Lardero and the Carnival in Spain in my blog about the Carnival